vcha0018/vcha0018/README.md

 - 👋 Hi, I’m Vivek Chaudhari (@vcha0018)
-- 👀 I’m interested in Software development, Big data processing, and database designing.
+- 👀 I’m interested in Software development, Big data processing, database designing, and of course AI.
-- 🌱 I’m currently learning Angular (Advance), .NET Core (v5).
+- 🌱 I’m currently working on projects that involve React, .NET Core, MAUI, and DevOps.
-- 💞️ I’m looking to collaborate on active projects that are based on Python or Java or Mobile App.
+- 💞️ I love to work with any open-source projects that align with my interests.
 - 📫 How to reach me -> vivek.19142@gmail.com

 <!---